 "Exploring the Vibrant Blooms at the Wooden Shoe Tulip Festival in Woodburn, Oregon"

-Wooden Shoe Tulip Festival is located in Woodburn Oregon.
+The Wooden Shoe Tulip Festival is located in Woodburn, Oregon.
 The Iverson family’s farm dates to 1950, when Ross and Dorothy Iverson purchased this plot of land in Woodburn, about 30 miles south of Portland.
 They began planting tulips in 1974 after receiving bulbs from an Indiana farmer; they welcomed the public 10 years later.
 Today, the farm is Oregon’s largest tulip producer, and the festival attracts about 100,000 visitors annually.

 If you're not sure if the tulips are in full bloom, you can check out their website at Bloom Status - Wooden Shoe Tulip Farm.

-Some of the varieties include the Bubblegum Pink Impression, the red and yellow fringes of the Fabio, to the purple-black Queen of the Night, which Iverson says is a fan favorite.
+Some of the varieties include the Bubblegum Pink Impression, the red and yellow fringes of the Fabio, and the purple-black Queen of the Night, which Iverson says is a fan favorite.
 They also claim that the least popular one is yellow.

 Wine tastings are available by appointment!
 You can schedule your appointment by visiting this website.
 Wooden Shoe Festival 2023 (ticketspice.com)